Eastern Beach Geelong: Everything You Need To Know

 In September 1927 the contractors J.C.
 Taylor And Sons were hired to redevelop the whole area.
 The redevelopment was completed in stages and involved flattening the cliffs, land reclamation, and the building of a mile-long sea wall.

-These were the first of many developments of Geelong’s Waterfront that are still continuing today.
+These were the first of many developments of Geelong’s Waterfront that are continuing today.

 The grassy slopes of Eastern Beach Reserve have been a favourite Geelong attraction since opening in the 1930s.

-The scenic reserve boasts a vast array of amenities including sheltered picnic tables, barbecues, change rooms, and large expanses of lush lawn just perfect for relaxing and a game of cricket.
+The scenic reserve boasts a vast array of amenities including sheltered picnic tables, barbecues, change rooms, and large expanses of lush lawn just perfect for relaxing, kicking the footy, or throwing a frisbee around.

-The hills are home to some of Geelong’s most magnificent palms, peppercorn, and cypress trees, and Geelong’s iconic Spanish Staircase.
+The hills are home to some of Geelong’s most magnificent palms, peppercorn, and cypress trees, and Geelong’s iconic Spanish Stairs.

-These beautiful white stairs connect the surrounding terraces, beach, and facilities to Eastern Beach Road Geelong above.
+These beautiful white stairs connect the surrounding terraces, beach, and facilities to Eastern Beach Road above.

 Halfway up the staircase is a centrepiece fountain surrounded by statues of tortoises and cranes.
-The sculptures are replicas only, as the originals are kept safe, tucked away in the Botanic Gardens.
+These sculptures are only replicas, as the originals are kept safe, tucked away in the Botanic Gardens.

-The views of Corio Bay, the promenade, and You Yangs from the steps and terraces are mesmerising.
-And it’s a popular spot for wedding photographers.
+The views of Corio Bay, the promenade, and You Yangs from the steps and terraces are fantastic, and it’s a popular spot for wedding photographers.

 Fun Fact: Geelong kids have been sliding down the hills on boogie boards, cardboard, and even Macca’s trays for generations – yes, bones have been broken.